We are here to support your program.

 Always Log Your Emails

-Should you send any emails to applicants from Outlook, log them.
-This does not mean you need to log very short emails that lack important context, (Eg. "Thanks for letting me know!") but for those that help screeners and their buddy approver follow the trail of communication.
-It's especially important for your manager to see the last time you communicated with an app.
+Any emails sent to applicants through Outlook should be logged through the Salesforce plugin.
+This does not mean you need to log very short insignificant emails (Eg. "Thanks for letting me know!") but all other communication trails should be logged.
+It's important for your manager to see the last time you communicated with an applicant.
 More information about logging can be found here.

 Consider Each Volunteer